redox-os/tfs/README.rst

 Why do you use SPECK as the default cipher?
     SPECK is a relatively young cipher, yet it has been subject to a lot of (ineffective) cryptanalysis, so it is relatively secure.
-It has has really good performance and a simple implementation.
+It has really good performance and a simple implementation.
 Portability is an important part of the TFS design, and truely portable AES implementations without side-channel attacks is harder than many think (particularly, there are